Bill Katsoulis

 I left during a company restructuring, completed Lighthouse Labs' web development bootcamp, and started building.
 Not from zero — from 17 years of understanding how systems work, how they break, and what users actually need.

 Every project I build carries that perspective.
 The Analytics Service exists because I understand the value of cross-system visibility.
-Phylax exists because I spent years on the receiving end of incomplete incident reports.
+Phylax exists because I spent years on the receiving end of incomplete incident reports and queues that gave you no signal about capacity.
 I'm not imagining these problems — I lived them.

 Contact